irfanradarma/94870/Project_Part2.md

 Here's the summary of feedbacks worth noticing:
 - The map picture I used for the zoom-in zoom-out feature is not high-res
 - The meme appearance is not smoothly following the text it refers
-- The chart used to tell the top-10 location where digital nomads reside is somehow questionable
+- The chart used to tell the top-10 location where digital nomads reside is somehow questionable (the order of data and the label size can be improved)
 - Tableau dimension is becoming a problem in different devices.
 Some part might be missing because of the smaller dimension device used to open the storyboard